 Our geothermal and recovered energy power plants have negligible levels of emissions.
-That said, we actively work towards the reduction of the GHG emissions31 generated through our operations and business practices, which includes commitments to reducing any subsequent climate change effects arising from our operations.
+That said, we actively work towards the reduction of the GHG emissions 31 generated through our operations and business practices, which includes commitments to reducing any subsequent climate change effects arising from our operations.
 The consolidation approach for the calculation of our carbon footprint is operational control.
 In order to improve the internal measurement of our GHG emissions, we have expanded our methods for data collection from our relevant operational sites with the goal of estimating our level of impact and generated emissions and have set 2018 is the base year for our calculations.
 We make concerted efforts to both track and minimize our direct (Scope 1) and indirect (Scope 2) GHG emissions from our power plants and operations and to regularly report on our progress to the CDP and the Israeli Ministry of Environmental Protection.32

-KPI The GHG reduction target we set in 2018 is for the total avoidance of carbon dioxide emissions achieved through our power plants and our activities: total production of renewable energy (GWh) in addition to the total carbon dioxide emissions avoided (tons CO2 equivalents) arising from Ormat's activities and subsequent renewable energy generation.
-Ormat consistently considers GHG KPIs as part of our general efforts to improve our business practices and will consider setting additional GHG KPIs moving forward.
+The GHG reduction target we set in 2018 is for the total avoidance of carbon dioxide emissions achieved CO2 equivalents) arising from Ormat's activities and subsequent Ormat consistently considers GHG KPIs as part of our general efforts to improve our business practices and will consider setting additional GHG KPIs moving forward.